B21-CAP0175/violence-identification-tensorflow/README.md

 - `/'dataset` is where we store our dataset.
 - `/tflite` is where our model is.
 - any `.json` file is our audio features used for training.
 - Python Notebook (`.ipynb`) files for straight python implementation.
-We made them seperate.
-But if you want to see it prepare, train, and test the model in one go, use `prepare-train-predict.ipynb`
+If you want to see it prepare, train, and test the model in one go, use `prepare-train-predict.ipynb`
 - any `.h5` file is a saved neural network model.
 - `/img` is only for this README purpose.